-The deferred tax has changed through the consolidated statement of comprehensive income for the income tax of changes in actuarial reserves of 0.5 million (2020: 0.1 million negative).
+The deferred tax has changed through the consolidated statement of comprehensive income for the income tax of changes in actuarial reserves of $\leq 5.0$ million (2021: $\leq 0.5$ million negative).

-No change in corporate income tax rates is applicable for 2021.
-The percentage used in the measurement of the Dutch deferred tax assets and liabilities is 25.8% for 2021 (2020: 25.0%).
-The change in rate is due to the increased Dutch corporate income tax rate from 25.0% to 25.8% as per January 1, 2022.
+No change in corporate income tax rates is applicable for 2022.
+The percentage used in the measurement of the Dutch deferred tax assets and liabilities remains 25.8% for 2022.